Hiking in Switzerland to the Aiguilles Rouges hut

 You can make a detour to the Tête du Tronc (about 20 min round trip), where you have the aerial views of the turquoise waters of the little Lac Bleu.

 The path becomes narrower.
-The vegetation disappears as we climb, giving way to small pebbles.
+The vegetation disappears as we climb giving way to small pebbles.
 We cross a torrent before starting our climb through the large rocks detached from the mountain.
 The signs painted in red in this labyrinth of rocks indicate the trail.
-While we don’t hesitate to use our hands at places, a group of enthusiastic hikers rush past us like the ibexes.
+While we don’t hesitate to use hands at places, a group of enthusiastic hikers rush past us like the ibex.

 Aiguilles Rouges Hut